cgvinny/vg_painter_utilities/README.md

 Once activated, The `VG shortcuts launcher` plugin will add a collection of shorcuts to Substance 3D Painter

+***VG Menu Launcher***

+Once activated, a new "VG Utilities" will be added to the top bar, giving access to the different tools.

 ### Activation
 In Substance 3D Painter; go to the "Python" top menu and reload the plugins folder: "vg_shortcuts_launcher" should be present